mikelking/Ajax-Heartbeat-Tool/readme.txt

 == Installation ==

-1. Upload `ajax-heartbeat-tool` directory to the `/wp-content/plugins/` directory
+1. Upload `ajax-heartbeat-tool` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==